Self-Organising Neural Discrete Representation Learning \`a la Kohonen: Discussion

-\paragraph{Applications of VQ.} Following the VQ-VAE of \citet{OordVK17}, VQ has become popular across various modalities and applications.
+\textbf{Applications of VQ.} Following the VQ-VAE of \cite{OordVK17}, VQ has become popular across various modalities and applications.
 Besides the standard use case for high-dimensional data such as images, audio, and video, VQ has been also used for texts.
-For example, \citet{KaiserBRVPUS18, roy2018towards} downsample target sentences via VQ to speed up decoding in machine translation. \citet{liu2022learning} explore VQ to improve multi-lingual translation. \citet{OzairLRAOV21} applies VQ to model-based reinforcement learning/planning by quantising state-action sequences.
-Many text-to-image generation systems also include VQ components, e.g., \citet{RameshPGGVRCS21} make use of discrete VAEs with Gumbel-softmax \cite{JangGP17}), and \citet{yu2022scaling} build upon VQ-GAN-2 \citep{YuLKZPQKXBW22}.
-Discrete representation learning is also motivated by out-of-distribution (or systematic) generalisation in certain tasks \citep{LiuLKGSMB21, liu2022adaptive, trauble2022discrete}.

-\paragraph{Differentiable Relaxation of KSOM.} While working very well in practice, the use of the straight-through estimator (Sec.~\ref{sec:vq_vae}) to pass the gradients through the quantisation operation seems sub-optimal at first.
-For example, \citet{AgustssonMTCTBG17} show the possibility to perform discrete representation learning in fully differentiable NNs by using softmax with temperature annealing.
+For example, Kaiser et al.~and Roy et al.~\cite{KaiserBRVPUS18, roy2018towards} downsample target sentences via VQ to speed up decoding in machine translation.
+Liu et al.~\cite{liu2022learning} explore VQ to improve multi-lingual translation.
+Ozair et al.~\cite{OzairLRAOV21} applies VQ to model-based reinforcement learning/planning by quantising state-action sequences.
+Many text-to-image generation systems also include VQ components, e.g., Ramesh et al.~\cite{RameshPGGVRCS21} make use of discrete VAEs with Gumbel-softmax \citep{JangGP17}), and Yu et al.~\cite{yu2022scaling} build upon VQ-GAN-2 \citep{YuLKZPQKXBW22}.
+Discrete representation learning is also motivated by out-of-distribution generalisation in certain tasks \citep{LiuLKGSMB21, liu2022adaptive, trauble2022discrete}. \textbf{Differentiable Relaxation of KSOM.} While working very well in practice, the use of the straight-through estimator (Sec.~\ref{sec:vq_vae}) to pass the gradients through the quantisation operation seems sub-optimal at first.
+For example, Agustsson et al.~\cite{AgustssonMTCTBG17} show the possibility to perform discrete representation learning in fully differentiable NNs by using softmax with temperature annealing.
 In fact, we can also naturally derive a differentiable version of KSOM by replacing $\hardmax$ in Eq.~\ref{eq:find_max_mat} (presented in Sec.~\ref{sec:background}) by the softmax function.
-However, in our preliminary experiments, none of our differentiable variants with temperature annealing obtained a successful model that achieves a good reconstruction loss when the softmax is discretised for testing.
+However, in our preliminary experiments, none of our differentiable variants with temperature annealing obtained a successful model that achieves a good reconstruction loss when the softmax is discretised for testing. \textbf{Semantic Codebook.} While we demonstrate the emergence of neighbourhoods in the discrete space of codebook indices learned by KSOM, the features encoded by them remain low-level (mostly colours).
+While learning of more ``semantic'' discrete codes is out of scope here, we expect KSOM with such representations to be even more interesting, as it may potentially enable interpolation in the discrete latent space. \textbf{Other Variations of KSOM.} Finally, there are several extensions of KSOM, e.g., \textit{neural gas} \citep{martinetz1991neural, Fritzke94}.
+Hopefully, our work will inspire further research on improving discrete representation learning in modern NNs through KSOM variations or other algorithms going beyond EMA-VQ.